How to write a great LinkedIn profile

 • You can SEO your profile just as you would your website so people can find you more easily.

-How to write a great Virtual Assistant LinkedIn profile
+Advice on writing a great Virtual Assistant LinkedIn profile

 Don’t bombard everyone with your updates

-It’s turned on by default and it’s really annoying – here’s where you turn it off.
+It’s turned on by default, and it’s really annoying – here’s where you turn it off.

 Be clear on who your profile is for

-Who do you want to read your profile and what do you want them to know about you?
+Who do you want to read your profile, and what do you want them to know about you?

 Don’t just list your job description – summarise the skills you used, the outcome of your efforts and any key achievements so people can see your value.